Building contractors run their own businesses and plan, supervise and work on the construction and alteration of buildings.

 Building contractors may do some or all of the following:

-- discuss building plans or changes with architects, clients and other tradespeople
+- discuss building plans with architects, clients and tradespeople

 - hire and supervise tradespeople such as electricians and plumbers

 - organise details of contracts

 - arrange building consents